Print output for @column tags ?>

 interface while the background computation is still executing.
 For instance,

-it can be used to animate a progress bar or show logs in a text field.onPostExecute(Result)
+it can be used to animate a progress bar or show logs in a text field.onPostExecute(Result), invoked on the UI thread after the background

 computation finishes.
 The result of the background computation is passed to

-this method will cause subsequent calls to isCancelled()
+this method will cause subsequent calls to isCancelled() to return true.

-After invoking this method, onCancelled(java.lang.Object)
+After invoking this method, onCancelled(java.lang.Object), instead of

-will be invoked after doInBackground(java.lang.Object[])
+onPostExecute(java.lang.Object) will be invoked after doInBackground(java.lang.Object[])

 returns.
 To ensure that a task is cancelled as quickly as possible, you should always

-check the return value of isCancelled()
+check the return value of isCancelled() periodically from

-, if possible (inside a loop for instance.)
+doInBackground(java.lang.Object[]), if possible (inside a loop for instance.)

 There are a few threading rules that must be followed for this class to work properly: